Make Inclusion Part of Your Culture

 Since RAISE is not a job placement center, RAISE and VR work together to guide our employees in the job search process in the community.
 This collaboration is for the benefit of each RAISE employee and allows RAISE and VR services to focus on what they each do best.

-The ROTR director will travel to the selected site for the 2 day seminar to teach all components of the RAISE program and provide ongoing consultation thereafter.
-The
+• The RAISE on the Road Director will travel to the selected site for the 2 day seminar to teach all components of the RAISE program and provide ongoing consultation thereafter.

-ROTR director will also be available to visit the site as needed to support program implementation. -
+The RAISE on the Road Director will also be available to visit the site as needed to support program implementation.

-Ideally, the RAISE Director is a professional knowledgeable in working with people with disabilities and has experience in social skills training and resources within the community to provide referrals as needed.
+Ideally, the RAISE Director is a professional knowledgeable in working with adults with disabilities and has experience in social skills training and resources within the community to provide referrals as needed.

 Meet the RAISE Team